msikma/callisto/readme.md

 **This bot is a personal project.
 You're free to use it if you want, but there is very little documentation for adding new functionality.**

-## Setting up a bot
+## Setting up the bot

-To set up a bot, you must first create an *application* and a *bot user*.
+To set up the bot, you must first create an *application* and a *bot user*.
 Head over to the [Discord developer portal](https://discordapp.com/developers/applications) to do this.
 When you're done with this, save the generated *client ID* and the bot's *token* to your config file, to `systemConfig.botClientID` and `systemConfig.botToken` respectively.

 Now invite your bot to the server you intend to use by running the OAuth 2 flow: